Manikantasairam765/simple-voice-assistant/README.md

 Click **Start** and speak a valid command.

 ## Sample Voice Commands
-- play despacito
 - search for machine learning
 - what is the time
+- open python compiler
 - open google
 - stop